 - A valid Email Address

-2. Launch the app and fill your personal details that include your names, National ID Number and mobile phone number (for convenience use the one you intend to pay with).
+- Launch the app and fill your personal details that include your names, National ID Number and mobile phone number (for convenience, use the one you intend to pay with).
 Tap the Next button to continue.

-8. Now just swipe to the Clearance Certificate page and enter the email address where you’d wish to receive the certificate then tap on the Submit button.
+- Now just swipe to the Clearance Certificate page and enter the email address where you’d wish to receive the certificate, then tap on the Submit button.

-Check your email address and download the certificate which will have been sent in PDF.
+- Check your email address and download the certificate that will be attached as PDF file.

 Your clearance certificate will come as a secured PDF.
 When opening it using your PDF application, you’ll be prompted to enter a password.
 Use your ID number as the password.
 Once you open it, you can go ahead and print it as usual.

-Alternatively, you can use a PDF decrypter like PDFill PDF Tools to remove the open password and permission restrictions (printing, copying, annotations etc.).
+Alternatively, you can use a PDF decrypter to remove the open password and permission restrictions (printing, copying, annotations etc.).
 Use your ID Number when prompted to enter a password to decrypt with.